-- a.
-Supported - b.
+a.
+Supported

+b.
 Not Supported"

-In accordance with Requirement ISASecure_SY.R7 - Criteria for granting an initial certification in 5.4 of this document, the system will pass the FSA-S element of the evaluation if all FSA-S criteria applicable to the capability security level equal to the certification level for each security zone of the system, are assessed as either supported or NA for that zone.
-As illustrated in the examples above, requirements validated by analysis take into account all layouts in scope for the certification; requirements validated by test use the reference system for testing.
+In accordance with Requirement ISASecure\SY.R16 - Criteria for granting an initial certification in 5.5 of this document, the system will pass the FSA-S element of the evaluation if all FSA-S criteria applicable to the capability security level to be certified for each security zone of the system, are assessed as either supported or NA for that zone.
+As illustrated in the examples above, requirements validated by analysis take into account all layouts in scope for the certification; requirements validated by certifier test use the submitted reference system for testing.